isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-antennae/index.md

 ##  Do Spiders Have Antennae?

 The short answer is **no, spiders do not have antennae**.
-While spiders and insects are both arthropods, they belong to different classes: spiders are arachnids, and insects are classified as [hexapods](http://bohart.ucdavis. edu/).
-One key difference between these two groups is their body structure, including their sensory organs.
+While spiders and insects are both arthropods, they belong to different classes: spiders are arachnids, and insects are classified as [hexapods](http://bohart.ucdavis.edu/).One key difference between these two groups is their body structure, including their sensory organs.

 Antennae are absent in spiders.
 Instead, they have other sensory systems that help them navigate their environment and detect prey.
 These features work differently from insect antennae but serve similar functions.